medhavi27/ASO-Web-App/documents/design-journey.md

 We will have a login/logout function for e-board members so that they can update upcoming events and the blog.
 This connects with the needs of the client because one main focus of the website is to deliver information on the club's events and this also fits the needs of the audience so that they can stay up to date with the organization.

 We will also include an image gallery so that the client may showcase any pictures of the events the club holds, club members, etc. This will also give the audience a visual perspective of the type of events and the community the club brings together.

+We can also add a filter/search function on the members page so that if the user would like to search for a name, position, year, or major then it'll show up the corresponding data.

 ## Work Distribution